McGill and Partners works with Salesforce to become the first London market broker to leverage agentic AI capabilities

 McGill and Partners builds on its technology expertise with new hire

-McGill and Partners has appointed Andre du Preez as Head of Emerging Technology.
-In his new role, Andre will play a key part in building on McGill and Partners’ digital first strategy.
+We have appointed Andre du Preez as Head of Emerging Technology.
+In his new role, Andre will play a key part in building on our digital first strategy.

-He will drive innovation by leveraging cutting-edge technologies and fostering a culture of creativity, to ensure McGill and Partners remains at the forefront of the industry.
-He has proven experience of developing and rolling out machine learning applications, which will further enhance McGill and Partners’ proposition for its clients.
+He will drive innovation by leveraging cutting-edge technologies and fostering a culture of creativity, to ensure we remain at the forefront of the industry.
+He has proven experience of developing and rolling out machine learning applications, which will further enhance our proposition for its clients.

-Andre joins McGill and Partners from Miller, where he was Head of Innovation and led the development and adoption of cutting-edge technological solutions, with a strong focus on artificial intelligence.
+Andre joins us from Miller, where he was Head of Innovation and led the development and adoption of cutting-edge technological solutions, with a strong focus on artificial intelligence.
 Previously, he held roles developing digital products at Miller and also Vitality.
 Prior to this, he worked in business consultancy in both London and Johannesburg.

 Simon Bradbury, Chief Technology Officer at McGill and Partners said: “Andre is an extremely talented professional in the insurance market, with a proven ability to develop and harness emerging technologies and digital products.
 His extensive experience in pioneering advanced technology will be a tremendous asset as we drive innovation and explore new technical opportunities.
 We are excited to have him join our team and look forward to the impact he will have alongside our exceptional group of experts.”